Jack Cusack

-Jack Cusack (November 17, 1890 – 1973) was one of the prominent early figures in professional football in Ohio.
-At the age of twenty-one, Cusack became the manager and owner of the Canton Bulldogs, one of the leading teams of the day.
-During his six years with the Canton Bulldogs, Cusack led the team to Ohio League championships, in 1916 and 1917, and was responsible for bringing Jim Thorpe into professional football.
+Jack Cusack (November 17, 1890 – 1973) was an American professional football manager in the Ohio League.
+He served as the manager and owner of the Canton Bulldogs from 1912 to 1918.
+During his six years with the Canton Bulldogs, Cusack led the team to Ohio League championships in 1916 and 1917, and was responsible for bringing Jim Thorpe into professional football.
 Cusack also is responsible for helping revive the Bulldogs following the Canton Bulldogs-Massillon Tigers Betting Scandal, which eroded public support for the game from 1906 until 1911.
-He also ensured that the Bulldogs had a sturdy financial foundation for when they would later enter the National Football League.
+He also ensured that the Bulldogs had a sturdy financial foundation for when they would later enter the National Football League (NFL).
 In 1918, Cusack left football to enter the oil and gasoline business in Oklahoma.
 He later worked as an independent oil operator in Fort Worth, Texas.

 Early life and the Bulldogs betting scandal

 Cusack developed a love for professional football during the early days of the Canton Bulldogs franchise, then headed up by Blondy Wallace.
 In 1906 though the Bulldogs were accused of throwing a game to rival Massillon Tigers.
 Making one of the earliest accusations was Victor Kaufmann, who had lost a heavy bet on the disputed contest.
-Right after the Bulldogs returned to Canton, the day of the 13-6 loss to Massillion, Kaufmann and Cusack went to the Courtland Hotel Bar, where most of the Bulldogs had congregated to post-mortem the game.
+Right after the Bulldogs returned to Canton, the day of the 13–6 loss to Massillion, Kaufmann and Cusack went to the Courtland Hotel Bar, where most of the Bulldogs had congregated to post-mortem the game.
 There a fight broke out after Kaufman accused the Bulldogs of throwing the game.
 The fight engulfed the whole bar and police had to be called in.
 Kauffman and Cusack escaped the bar, before the police showed up.
 In his book, "A Pioneer in Pro Football", Cusack still believed, years later, that the Bulldogs and Wallace threw the game.